-The energy signal from the preamplifier is a fast risetime voltage step with an exponential return to the baseline with a time constant of 100 μ s.
-The polarity of signals through the E output is inverted from the signal polarity at the output of the detector.
-When a positive bias polarity is used for the detector, its output pulses are negative and so the E output of the preamplifier is positive.
+The energy output signal from the preamplifier is a fast risetime voltage step with an exponential return to the baseline in about 75 μ s.
+The polarity of signals through the E output is inverted from the signal polarity at the output of the proportional counter.
+When the (normal) positive bias polarity is used for the detector, its output pulses are negative and the E output of the preamplifier is positive.